RockefellerArchiveCenter/dm-transfer-workflow/troubleshooting.md

 ---

 ## Overview
 Refer to this guide if you've experienced difficulties using the available tools for transferring digital media.
+If/when an error is recorded, make a maximum of five attempts to create a disk image or run a virus scan, with no more than three attempts made for the same error.
 If you are unsure why an item is not transferring, please fill out the [Advanced Troubleshooting Form](https://form.asana.com/?k=EsWapMmv2cZMzHwcrD9_2A&d=4711715224923).

 ## Legacy Imaging Script Errors

-If/when an error is recorded, make a maximum of five attempts to create a disk image or run a virus scan, with no more than three attempts made for the same error.
+The imaging scripts are no longer used but this information may still be useful in troubleshooting.

 ### Cannot determine file system type